RyanCleary2/Capsource2025/resume_ai_parser_rails/README.md

 2. **AI Processing**: Watch the progress bar as GPT-4o-mini analyzes your resume
 3. **Review Results**: View the extracted and enhanced profile data
 4. **Edit Information**: Click "Edit" to modify any information
+5. **Upload Profile Image**: Add or change profile picture in edit mode
-5. **Save Changes**: Click "Save Changes" to update the profile data
+6. **Save Changes**: Click "Save Changes" to update the profile data

 ### Step-by-Step Demo